SPARC: Scalable Path-Specific Counterfactual Fairness via Causal Conditional Independence: Experiments

 \subsection{Main Results}

 The main results across the three datasets are presented in Table \ref{tab:base}.
-Compared with AD, we showcase a considerable improvement in fairness, without sacrificing much accuracy; compared with FAAP, we simultaneously reach a better accuracy and fairness.
+Our approach demonstrates a notable improvement in fairness while preserving accuracy.
+For example, compared with AD, we show a considerable improvement in fairness; compared with FAAP, we reach a better accuracy and fairness; benchmarked against Group-DRO, our method consistently achieves better fairness with a boost in accuracy.
 Therefore, these observations demonstrate the effectiveness of our method.
-Additionally, we observe a more distinct difference between ADF and traditional fairness metrics, including EO and DP.
-For example, in TCGA-LUAD dataset, compared with Vanilla, our evaluation of ADF is lower by 5 times, while EO and DP are approximately lower by 2 times.
-This distinction aligns with the objective of our method and also showcases the effectiveness of the proposed fairness metric.
+Additionally, we observe a distinct difference between $\text{EOd}$.
+For example, in TCGA-LUAD dataset, compared with Vanilla, EOd is lower by 5 times, and EOp and DP are approximately lower by 2 times.
+The improvement of fairness metrics aligns with the training objective and empirically validates Theorem \ref{theorem:2}. {To further verify that improvements in observational metrics correspond to reductions in the path-specific direct effect, we conduct a synthetic-SCM validation where $\text{DE}(S)$ is explicitly computable (Appendix~\ref{app:synthetic}).
+We attribute the performance gain primarily to the path-specific nature of SPARC.
+Observational baselines act on $\hat{Y}$ versus $S$ without distinguishing causal pathways, which can lead to either over-correction (suppressing $\pi_i$ and hurting accuracy, as observed in AD/FAAP) or under-correction (leaving a residual direct effect).
+By targeting the direct path while preserving $\pi_i$ through JSD-MI pretraining (Eq.~\ref{eq:argmax}), SPARC tends to achieve a better joint trade-off between accuracy and fairness.
+To reduce the influence of confounding factors, all methods share the same backbone, training schedule, and tuning protocol (Appendix~\ref{sec:appendix_section}), suggesting that the improvement is unlikely to stem from finer tuning alone.}